SAMMISolutions/docs/doc_posts/_commands-object/object-to-array.md

 Converts the keys or values of an object into an array.

-{% include alert.html text="The "values array" will not work properly with object values." type="warning" %}
+{% include alert.html text="The values array will not work properly with object values." type="warning" %}

 | Box Name | Type | Description |
 |-------|--------|--------